Alternate Spellings of Surname: Seislove, Seithloof, Seislaff, Sieslove, Siselof

 In 1880, the federal census reported that David A. Seislove was employed at a rolling mill while residing in Allentown with his wife, Clara, and their four children: Clara, Mary, Edward, and Frank.

-Just four years later, David A. Seislove joined his son in death, passing away in Allentown, Lehigh County, Pennsylvania on 7 April 1884.He was interred at the Union-West End Cemetery, the same Allentown cemetery where his parents are also at rest.
+Sadly, just four years later, David A. Seislove was gone.
+Following his death in Allentown, Lehigh County, Pennsylvania on 7 April 1884, he was interred at the Union-West End Cemetery, the same Allentown cemetery where his parents also rest.

 Return to Civilian Life — John Seislove